Sensor Allocation and Online-Learning-based Path Planning for Maritime Situational Awareness Enhancement: A Multi-Agent Approach: Introduction

 Due to uncertainties in high mobility environments like maritime situations~\cite{Kisialiou2019,Capobianco2021,Thombre2022,Eva2022}, a number of research projects focus on maximizing sensors' coverage area or on planning paths for sensors to accurately sense targets.
 Specifically, \cite{Yoon2021} attempts to maximize sensor coverage in wireless sensor networks (WSN) using a local search-based algorithm.
 In addition, the authors mathematically determine the upper and lower bounds of coverage deployment.
 Compared to~\cite{Yoon2021}, who minimize the WSN cost,~\cite{Alia2017} uses a meta-heuristic algorithm to optimize the number of sensors and their locations.
 In contrast to these works, \cite{Zhang2017} considers uncertainties of response time and demand in the problem of locating emergency service facilities.
 Relying on an uncertainty theory, the authors model the maximal location problem under the uncertainties; then, they transform the model into an equivalent deterministic problem to solve it.
 However, all these works require knowledge of the target trajectories.

-To track targets moving with an unknown trajectory,~\cite{Jain2018,Shi2021,Cooper2018,Lu2021,Shi2021-2,Dogancay2012,Li2023} estimate targets' position and velocity, and then determine trajectory for autonomous underwater vehicles (AUVs) or UAVs.
-For example, based on range measurement,~\cite{Jain2018} predicts a target's future position based on its past trajectory and estimated velocity.
+{}{To track targets moving with an unknown trajectory,~\cite{Wang2022_1,Wang2022_2,Wang2021,Jain2018,Shi2021,Cooper2018,Lu2021,Shi2021-2,Dogancay2012,Li2023} estimate targets' position and velocity, and then determine trajectory for USVs, autonomous underwater vehicles (AUVs) or UAVs.
+For example,~\cite{Wang2022_1,Wang2022_2,Wang2021} propose algorithms to track the trajectory of a single USV under unknown system dynamics.} Based on range measurement,~\cite{Jain2018} predicts a target's future position based on its past trajectory and estimated velocity.
 Then, a reference path that closely follows the target's predicted path is generated.
 A controller uses feedback from the AUV's sensors to follow the reference path while maintaining a safe distance from the target.
 Similarly, \cite{Shi2021} and~\cite{Shi2021-2} employ data collection, target analysis, resource optimization or route optimization, while their goal is to improve the accuracy and effectiveness in tracking multiple targets.
 Interestingly, the work of~\cite{Shi2021} is effective only when sensors are stationary and when targets always stay inside the sensors' sensing range.
 As another limitation,~\cite{Shi2021-2} demonstrate a resource management scheme in the scenario where only one mobile sensor is employed.

 To plan paths for multiple mobile sensors or UAVs, \cite{Ragi2013,Floriano2019,Rizk2018,Hoa2020} propose algorithms based on the partially observable Markov decision process (POMDP) framework~\cite{Chades2021}.
 In~\cite{Ragi2013}, UAVs are guided to track multiple ground targets by selecting the best velocity and heading angle for the UAVs.
 That work also takes the effects of wind into account when controlling UAVs.
 Instead of designing a path-planning algorithm,~\cite{Hoa2020} focuses on determining the positions of UAVs in the future with the target which is to search and track multiple mobile objects.
 Both~\cite{Ragi2013} and~\cite{Hoa2020} do not resolve the issue where the targets do not traverse within the coverage range of the sensors initially.
 Unlike~\cite{Ragi2013,Hoa2020}, the work of~\cite{Li2022} introduces an algorithm which plans for multiple sensors to follow multiple targets leaving the sensors’ observation range.